Nandini0206/bowling-challenge/README.md

 ## Steps

-- Started with initial score of 0 and frame of 0
+- Started with initial score of 0 and empty frame
-- Add the pins knocked down on roll to the score.
+- Add the pins knocked down on roll to the frame.
 - Update this score depending on pins knocked down
-- Be able to add the 1st and 2nd roll to frame
+-
 -

 ## Logic